dpatrie/cheezzypizza/README.md

 ###Note on choosen PHP framework

 I haven't been doing a lot of PHP lately and I wanted something small that people currently use.
-I've looked into Slim, Silex, Laravel and Symphony has theses were the one I am hearing the most about.
+I've looked into Slim, Silex, Laravel and Symphony as theses were the one I am hearing the most about.
 The last two were behemoth for the task at hand and I ended up choosing Slim because I like the name :).
-Most of my experience of the last 2 years was spent working with [Google Go](http://golang.org) and a legacy app written with Zend Framework (God help me).
+Most of my experience of the last 2 years was spent working with [Google Go](http://golang.org) and a legacy app written with Zend Framework so this was also a bit of a refresher on some current php tools.

 ##What I would do given more time